framestd/sledge/README.md

 3. Python 3.5
 4. Python 3.6

-So if your version is any of the above, sledge is yours.
+So if your version is any of the above, sledge is yours, and if your version is not listed above, you can still try it out it would surely work. **Compatibility is not assured with versions less than 2.7**.

 ## What we offer in a nutshell